kshyamsunder/cs605.788/module00/README.md

 # Module 0
-## There are not examples in this module
+## There are no examples in this module